 All of those mentioned above are merely a drop in the ocean.

-There are much more things to consider than just getting someone who knows Khmer to handle translation into English and from Khmer.
+There are many more things to consider than just getting someone who knows Khmer to handle translation into English and from Khmer.

 As a result of centuries of linguistic and cultural interaction and their shared faith in Theravada Buddhism, the Cambodian language shares many features and some vocabulary with Thai.
 During French colonial hegemony, many French loanwords entered the language and the rapid growth of international trade and tourism over the last few years has led to an increasing number of English words being used.